projectfluent/fluent.js/README.md

   - [@fluent/sequence](https://github.com/projectfluent/fluent.js/tree/master/fluent-sequence)
   - [@fluent/syntax](https://github.com/projectfluent/fluent.js/tree/master/fluent-syntax)

-You can install each of the above packages via `npm`, e.g. `npm install fluent-react`.
+You can install each of the above packages via `npm`, e.g. `npm install @fluent/react`.
 See the end of this `README` for instructions on how to build `fluent.js` locally.

 Learn the FTL syntax